doctorprince/travel-1/README.md

 travel
 ======

-all the places to go and things to see
+A repo of all the places to go and things to see

+Add some of your favorite places!